RCastilho91/RCastilho91/README.md

   - 9 years of data analytics experience

 ## Currently working with
-- Working full-stack on a product @ Pareto (translating Java to Python (including Django and Jupyter Notebooks), React (both JS and TS))
+- Working full-stack on a product @ Pareto (translating Java to Python (including Django and Jupyter Notebooks), React)
 - Every now and then, developing my [Phasmophobia fan application](http://phasmophobia-app.com/)
-- Part-time developing new digital products for R91 Data & IT Consulting (my own company)
 - Working on becoming a Computer Science Bachelor

 ## What usually populates my IDE